YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **Rollback not Desired or Required by Application Design**

 In the example above, for Malvern to start accepting SI replication from BrynMawr with consistency requires it to rollback its database because it is ahead of BrynMawr.
-There may be applications where the design of the application is such that this rollback neither required nor desired.
+There may be applications where the design of the application is such that this rollback is neither required nor desired.
 YottaDB provides a way for SI replication to start in this situation without rolling transactions off into an Unreplicated Transaction File.

 +----------------------------------------+-----------------------------------------+-------------------------------------------+-------------------------------------------------------------------------------------------+
 | Ardmore                                | Bryn Mawr                               | Malvern                                   | Comments                                                                                  |